AlirezaRahimpour/ML-for-smart-homes/README.md

 collected data in different time spans during the year in FRP1 and FRP2.
 Please kindly cite our [paper](http://ieeexplore.ieee.org/abstract/document/7835299/) if you find this paper and dataset useful.

-###Demo###
+### Demo
 Run the [`Demo.m`](/Demo.m) to see the result of disaggregation algorithm on the AMPds dataset.
 Please put the [`AMP_DATA.mat`](/AMP_DATA.mat) in the same folder when running the [`Demo.m`](/Demo.m).

-* If parameter `training=1`, code performs the signal decomposition only without prediction.
+* If parameter `training=1`, the code performs the signal decomposition only without prediction.

 * For prediction: `training=0`.

-* Please see the guide in the beginning of the demo code to see how you can apply different methods such as Non-negative Sparse coding and Elastic Net.
+* Please see the guide at the beginning of the demo code to see how you can apply different methods such as Non-negative Sparse coding and Elastic Net.

 ###Results###
 You should see the following results (and a lot more!) after running the demo.

-* Ground truth and estimated appliances signals using the S2K-NMF method for one random testing day (1440 minutes).
+* Ground truth and estimated appliance signals using the S2K-NMF method for one random testing day (1440 minutes).

 ![f1](alldev2.png)